janbrrr/dndj/README.md

       tracks: []  # a list of tracks
 ```

-Finally, a `track` refers to a music file.
-In the simplest case it is only a filename,
+Finally, a `track` refers to a music file or YouTube link.
+In the simplest case it is only a filename (link),
 but you can further configure it.
 Every file type that the VLC media player supports should work.
 ```yaml
 music: